richardcrng/redux-leaves/docs/create/asObject/README.md

 import { createStore } from 'redux'
 import reduxLeaves from 'reduxLeaves'

-// note: object leaves have to be initialised with empty objects const initialState = {
+const initialState = {
   foo: {}
   bar: { props: true }